-With the current Station 4 in a state of disrepair and unsafe as a working firehouse, a state of the art facility was developed to house crews for an engine, ambulance and future chase vehicle.
+With the current Station 4 in a state of disrepair and unsafe as a working firehouse, we developed a state of the art facility that will house crews for an engine, ambulance, and future chase vehicle.